About Us

 Research Assistant

-Ani Brennan BSc (Hons), MSc (in progress) is currently completing her Masters in Human Communication Disorders at Dalhousie University.
-Her master's thesis is investigating the relationship between oral processing and sensory perception in older adults, under the supervision of Dr. Rebecca Affoo.
+Ani Brennan BSc (Hons), MSc., SLP-Reg. completed her Masters in Human Communication Disorders at Dalhousie University.
+Her master's thesis investigated the relationship between oral processing and sensory perception in older adults, under the supervision of Dr. Rebecca Affoo.
 She is involved with the Oral Health and Swallowing Research Lab as a Research Assistant.
 Her current research interests include oral processing, motor programming, and dysphagia, with a growing interest in sensory perception research.
-Ani enjoys being able to apply classroom knowledge to her research and working with the diverse Halifax population and other lab members.
+Ani enjoys being able to apply classroom and clinical knowledge to her research, working with the diverse Halifax population, and other lab members.

 Pam Brown (they/them)